guildai/guildai/guild/tests/delete-on-success.md

 Run the operation with label `run-1`.

     >>> run("guild run op -l run-1 -y")
-    Deleting interim run ... ('op' is configured for deletion on success)
+    ???Deleting interim run ... ('op' is configured for deletion on success)
     <exit 0>

 The run is automatically deleted on success.